Ronald Evans (astronaut): Prime crew

 While suited up for the Apollo 17 mission, but before his helmet was attached, Evans smoked a last cigarette.
 His crewmates had urged him to quit, and Schmitt suggested that he could take advantage of the two-week mission to go cold turkey.
 An estimated 700,000 people watched the night launch from the Kennedy Space Center, the largest crowd of spectators since Apollo 11.
 The flight plan kept Evans busy, making him so tired he overslept one morning by an hour, despite the efforts of Mission Control to awaken him.
 Before the LM departed for the lunar surface, he had discovered that he had misplaced his pair of scissors, necessary to open food packets.
 Cernan and Schmitt lent him one of theirs.
 While Cernan and Schmitt landed on the Moon and explored the Taurus–Littrow valley, Evans remained in lunar orbit on board the Command Module America, completing assigned work tasks which required visual geological observations, hand-held photography of specific targets, and the control of cameras and other highly sophisticated scientific equipment carried in the service module's SIM bay.
 Cernan and Schmitt referred to Evans as "Captain America", after the comic book character.

-The orbit of the CSM having been modified to an elliptical orbit in preparation for the LM's departure and eventual descent, one of Evans' first solo tasks in the CSM was to circularize its orbit such that the CSM would remain at approximately the same distance above the surface throughout its orbit.
+The orbit of the CSM having been modified to an elliptical orbit in preparation for the LM's departure and eventual descent, one of Evans's first solo tasks in the CSM was to circularize its orbit such that the CSM would remain at approximately the same distance above the surface throughout its orbit.
 Thereafter, he observed ten visual targets that had been assigned prior to launch, all of which were successfully identified during the course of the mission.
 He focused on surface features as well as the solar corona at "sunrise," or the period of time during which the CSM would pass from the darkened portion of the Moon to the illuminated portion when the Moon itself mostly obscured the sun.
 To photograph portions of the surface that were not illuminated by the sun while Evans passed over them, Evans relied in conjunction on exposure and Earthlight.
 Evans photographed such features as the craters Eratosthenes and Copernicus, as well as the vicinity of Mare Orientale, using this technique.
 According to the Apollo 17 Mission Report, Evans was able to capture all scientific photographic targets, as well as some other targets of interest.